Key Stage 1

 Sex & Relationships Education

-Should the subject arise informally it will be dealt with professionally and sensitively through our PSHE Curriculum (Personal, Social and Health Education).
+Sex and relationships education is dealt with professionally and sensitively through our PSHE Curriculum (Personal, Social and Health Education).

 Parent consultations to discuss your child's progress are usually held in the autumn and spring terms.
 A further opportunity for consultation is available at the end of the summer term (if required) to follow up the annual written report.
 Children will receive a written report towards the end of the summer term detailing their achievemnts and progress in all of the curriculum areas.
 Open days are usually held in the summer term to enable parents to observe their child in their normal working environment.